oevkaya/Prompts-Publishing-Training/README.md

 For data analysis purposes, certain plug-ins in ChatGPT such as Data Analytics feature and/or Claude (with Code), will be explored with prompting practices.
 By the end of the session, you’ll leave with the foundational skills for prompting LLMs and some ready-to-use prompt templates.

+General structure of the workshop follows tentatively the following key points

+- Module 1: Introduction to Gen-AI (LLMs) for Publishing and fundamentals of Prompting (60 minutes)

+  - What are LLMs?
+Overview of ChatGPT, Claude, and other tools
+  - Possibilities in publishing: from ideation to production
+  - Ethical considerations and limitations
+  - Core principles: clarity, context, constraints
+  - Prompt patterns: zero-shot, few-shot, chain-of-thought with hands one examples

+- Module 2: Publishing-Specific Applications (60 minutes)

+  - Book concept development and content ideation\\
+  - Editorial checking and on-purpose usage\\
+  - Marketing copy and promotional content\\
+  - Metadata generation and SEO optimization\\

+- Module 3: Specific Use-cases, practical templated and tools (60 minutes)
+  -

 ## Main Resources

 - [OpenAI API Documentation](https://platform.openai.com/docs)